sergiusdell75/Coursera_Capstone/README.md

     1. Agglomerative: This is a "bottom-up" approach: each observation starts in its own cluster, and pairs of clusters are merged as one moves up the hierarchy.
     2. Divisive: This is a "top-down" approach: all observations start in one cluster, and splits are performed recursively as one moves down the hierarchy.

 In general, the merges and splits are determined in a greedy manner.
 The results of hierarchical clustering are usually presented in a dendrogram.
-The part consists of two subparts: descriptive data analysis and inference statistics, modeling and evaluation.

-#### Descriptive data analysis:

-#### Modeling and Evaluation:

-Prediction of crime.
-Clustering based on 4 factors.
-Prediction

-# Deployment and results

-In the deployment step, the model is used on new data outside of the scope of the dataset and by new stakeholders.
-The new interactions at this phase might reveal the new variables and needs for the dataset and model.
-These new challenges could initiate revision of either business needs and actions, or the model and data, or both.

-# Discussion

-# Conclusion

-# Appendix
-1. data preparation;
-2. data visualizaton;
-3. methodology and results;